Uggubseni

 Ukupseni or Uggubseni, also called Playón Chico, is one of the most populous islands in the Guna Yala territory of Panama, 100 m from the mainland.
 The literal translation for Ukupseni is 'little beach' in English, or playa chica in Spanish, thus Playón Chico is a mistranslation, which means roughly 'Little Big Beach'.

 Ukupseni is a small island, roughly 0.06 km2.
 The population of the island is 1,849, which gives Ukupseni a population density of around 30,000 people per km2, resulting in Ukupseni being one of the most densely populated islands.

 Housing

-Ukupseni is populated by Kuna.
+Ukupseni is populated by Guna.
 The typical housing structure is a "pole"-style thatch hut, which will house an entire family.
 Building materials are tree trunks for the main pillars, bamboo poles for support, and various types of leaves for the roof.
 Walls are typically lashed bamboo or caña blanca (cane).
 A well-constructed hut can stand for as long as 30 years.

 The elderly will often be cared for by their children, and so one family dwelling will often house several generations.